cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/11-advanced-topics/advanced-topics.rst

       ...
     SELECT ...

-Here is an example listing books along with some additional pieces of information: the number of awards the book has won, and the number of printed editions of the book (keeping in mind we only have editions information for books by J.R.R.
+Here is an example listing books along with some additional pieces of information: the number of awards the book has won, and the number of printed editions of the book (keeping in mind that we only have edition information for books by J.R.R.
 Tolkien).
-We could easily provide either one of these pieces of information simply using joins and grouping and aggregation, but providing both in the same query would require using at least one subquery or window functions (discussed in the next section).
-Here we use CTEs to do our grouping and aggregation steps separately, then join to those results in the main query.
+We could easily provide either one of these pieces of information simply using joins and grouping and aggregation, but providing both in the same query would require writing at least one subquery or using window functions (which are discussed in the next section).
+Here we use CTEs to do our grouping and aggregation steps separately, then we join those results in the main query.

 .. activecode:: advanced_example_cte
     :language: sql